deepjavalibrary/djl/examples/docs/train_mnist_mlp.md

 ## Run handwritten digit recognition example

 ### Build the project and run
-You can run the following command directly and the model will be trained for 2 epochs.
-The model is saved in the following folder: `build/model`.
+The following command will train the model for 2 epochs.
+The trained model is saved in the following folder: `build/model`.
 ```
 cd examples
 ./gradlew run -Dmain=ai.djl.examples.training.TrainMnist